Leeds is home to an endless stream of fascinating architecture, but which buildings are the most interesting? We’ve rounded up 11 of the finest…

 The Laidlaw Library

-It’s not just old buildings that have made the list – The Laidlaw Library deserves a mention too.
-The new University of Leeds library is contained within a hugely impressive shell, built with a combination of sharp, geometric concrete blocks, which are brightened up using floor-to-ceiling windows.
-It’s won awards from the Royal Institute of British Architects, and because it’s nestled between two old world churches, it really stands out.
+It’s not just old buildings that have made this list – The Laidlaw Library deserves a mention too.
+The University of Leeds library was only completed in 2015 and is contained within a hugely impressive shell, built with a combination of sharp, geometric concrete blocks, which are brightened up using floor-to-ceiling windows.
+It’s won awards from the Royal Institute of British Architects, and because it’s nestled between two old-world churches, it really stands out from the crowd.

 The Laidlaw Library, University of Leeds, Woodhouse Lane, Leeds, West Yorkshire, LS2 9JT.